This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Breast Care For The Non-breast Feeding Woman
+Breast Care for the Non-breast Feeding Woman

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Follow up with your primary healthcare provider within 3 to 5 days:
+Follow up with your primary healthcare provider (PHP) as directed:

-Tell him about your symptoms.
 Write down your questions so you remember to ask them during your visits.

 Breast changes you may have if you do not breastfeed:

-- Wear a bra that fits correctly and provides firm support: A well-fitting bra that is not too tight may decrease breast pain and the amount of milk leakage from your breasts.
+- Wear a bra that fits correctly and provides firm support.
+A well-fitting bra that is not too tight may decrease breast pain and the amount of milk leakage from your breasts.
 A supportive bra can also decrease the symptoms of engorgement.
 You may also be told not to stimulate your nipples.

-Contact your primary healthcare provider if:
+Contact your PHP if:

 - You have very painful breasts.